-The purpose of the Daily Crime Log is to record all criminal incidents and alleged criminal incidents that are reported to the Pacific Union College Department of Public Safety.
+The purpose of the Daily Crime Log is to record all criminal incidents and alleged criminal incidents that are reported to the Pacific Union College Department of Campus Security.

-The log is designed to disclose crime information on a more timely bases than the annual statistical disclosures.
-A crime is entered into the log within two business days of when it is reported to Public Safety.
-This includes crimes that are reported directly to Public Safety, as well as crimes that are initially reported to any other law enforcement agency who then reports them to PUC's Public Safety.
+The log is designed to disclose crime information on a timelier bases than the annual statistical disclosures.
+A crime is entered into the log within two business days of when it is reported to Campus Security.
+This includes crimes that are reported directly to Campus Security, as well as crimes that are initially reported to any other law enforcement agency who then reports them to PUC's Campus Security.